rtfms/360-view/readme.txt

 supports export in the most popular equirectangular format and use that format.
 If you open your image in a regular photo viewer and it looks like two circles, that's the wrong format.
 For instance, in Insta360 One X Studio 2020 you need to open the .insp file and export it - that will generate the acceptably formatted image.

+= My mobile browser shows strange message when I'm trying to view the 360-degree image: "Set your browser to request the mobile version of the site and reload the page to enjoy immersive mode.".
+How to fix this? =
+This message appears in mobile browsers (Mobile Safari for instance) when it's configured to retrieve the desktop version of the site instead of mobile.
+You have two options:
+- Just click "Close" and continue watching the photo using the "finger version of drag-and-drop".
+It's not impressive, especially since you may not be able to navigate vertically.
+- Configure your browser to request the mobile version.
+In iOS 13 that's Settings->Safari->Request Desktop Website->All Websites and turn that off.
+This will allow you to watch the image by moving your mobile device around, it will work like a "portal".
+BTW, this will also fix this problem in Chrome since in iOS Chrome is Safari-based.

+= My mobile browser asks "This immersive website requires access to your device motion sensors.
+(Deny/Allow).
+What do I do? = You have two options:
+- Deny - in this case you will only be able to watch the image by scrolling it horizontally with your finger.
+That's less than impressive and very inconvenient.
+- Allow - this will allow you to navigate the image by moving the mobile device around.
+That's a lot more immersive!

 == Changelog ==
 # v0.1.1